26 Years Ago: Garth Brooks’ ‘That Summer’ Hits No. 1

-Twenty-four years ago today (July 3, 1993) was a thrilling day for Garth Brooks: It was on that date that Brooks earned his 10th No. 1 hit with "That Summer," from 1992's The Chase.
+Twenty-six years ago today (July 3, 1993) was a thrilling day for Garth Brooks: It was on that date that he earned his 10th No. 1 hit with "That Summer," from 1992's The Chase.

 ""That Summer" started out as a single guy and a married woman meeting at a party," Brooks recalls.
 "The married woman [was] being ignored by who she was with, and they snuck off together.

 "[Producer] Allen Reynolds told me, 'Man, I just don't find myself pulling for these characters.
 It doesn't seem innocently cool,'" Brooks continues.
 "I was thinking that he was right.

 "Going home that night in the truck, I started singing, 'She has a need to feel the thunder.'
 Sandy started helping me write the chorus, and we got the chorus done," he adds.
 "Probably one of the neat things that I love about "That Summer" is that I think the song is very sexy."

 "That Summer" spent two weeks at the top of the charts.
 The Chase is available for purchase on Brooks' website.